Are you a clicker trainer?

 This started a whole new exploration that I will describe somewhere else.

-Just to say that this journey, gave me a new understanding of behavior and training – and a new horse.
+Just to say that this journey gave me a new understanding of behaviour and training – and a new horse.

 We’ll get to that.